Intiser/MachineLearning/README.md

 # Machine Learning

-This repository contains my personal codes that I tried to implement after learning the algorithms.
+This repository contains roughly implemented codes so not so well documented.

 ## Introduction